 Social Security Numbers (or document numbers for legal immigrants);

 Employer and income information for every member of your household who needs coverage (pay stubs, W-2 forms, wage and tax statements); and

 Policy numbers for any current health insurance plans covering members of your household.

 If you are currently enrolled in Medicare, you do not need to buy additional health insurance.
 However, you should check your coverage annually to ensure it meets your needs.
+Medicare is not offered through the FFM.
 For more information, visit Medicare.gov.

 If you are currently enrolled in TRICARE or the Veteran’s healthcare program, you do not need to make any changes.
 TRICARE is not offered through the FFM.
 If you are an active duty service member or retiree and you do not have health insurance, you may purchase insurance through the FFM.